Ori1234/JA-RNN/README.md

 # JA-RNN

-this is the code and data for my master thesis: Transliteration of Judeo-Arabic Texts into Arabic Script Using Recurrent Neural Networks
+This is the code and data for my master thesis: Transliteration of Judeo-Arabic Texts into Arabic Script Using Recurrent Neural Networks